Lombiq/Hastlayer-SDK/src/Hastlayer/Hast.Vitis/Readme.md

 Even after everything is installed, you have to make sure that the executing user's environment variables are correctly set by sourcing the setup scripts [as described in the documentation](https://docs.xilinx.com/r/en-US/ug1400-vitis-embedded/Setting-Up-the-Environment-to-Run-the-Vitis-Software-Platform).
 You can add these commands into the `~/.bashrc` file to avoid having to type them every time.
 If running from the cloud, like Nimbix, this is probably handled automatically.

+For Azure-specific instructions see [the Azure NP docs](Docs/AzureReadme.md).
-For setup instructions on the Nimbix cloud see the [Nimbix-specific instructions](Docs/Nimbix.md).
+For Nimbix-specific instructions see [the Nimbix docs](Docs/Nimbix.md).

 ## Cross Compilation